Skip to main content

 Layering with DAW instruments

-Route different RESERVOIR layers to different MIDI channels, then to different instruments.
-Layer 1→piano, Layer 2→strings, Layer 10→drums.
-Layer interaction mode determines how these parts interrelate.
+Route different RESERVOIR layers to different instruments.
+Layer 1→piano, Layer 2→strings, Layer 3→woodwinds.
+The family behavior determines how these parts interrelate.

 Using preset morphing for transitions